MadeByIToncek/madebyitoncek.github.io/content/posts/is-godot-the-tool-for-overlays/index.md

 >}}

 So that's it, that's how I do my stuff.
 Thanks for reading until the end, sorry for any spelling/grammar mistakes and have a nice day 👋

+UPDATE (16.3.): Small reminder for anyone trying to use my stuff for commercial/non-commercial usecases.
+Please read the README.MD file of the project before using.
+There are some rules to keep in mind while running this software in production/development environment.